 1. Understand your clients

 Leaders don't have to be dominant forces of nature, imposing their will on others.
 In fact, the opposite often is true.
-The authors of the book "The New Psychology of Leadership" found that our notions of what make a leader — such as natural charisma and a strong will — are outdated and restrictive.1 Leadership isn't top down, they argue.
-It's actually bottom up.
-Effective leaders listen carefully to what others want to accomplish and develop a game plan to help get them there.
+The authors of the book "The New Psychology of Leadership" found that our notions of what make a leader — such as natural charisma and a strong will — are outdated and restrictive.1 The book emphasizes that effective leadership isn't top-down; it’s actually bottom-up.
+Successful leaders listen carefully to what others want to accomplish and develop a game plan to help get them there.
 They get others to follow them because they show genuine concern and interest in their personal goals and dreams.

 As a financial professional, you’ll tap into your spirit of collaboration and inclusion.
 The resources at your disposal will help you better understand your clients to help them achieve the financial future they desire.